Postdoctoral Research Program

 PUBLIC HEALTH AGENCY OF CANADA:

-Anti-Microbial Resistance, Bacteriology, Biochemistry, Bioforensics, Bioinformatics, Biosystematics/Taxonomy, Computational Biology, Data Sciences, Economics , Environmental Sciences, Epidemiology, Food Science, Genetics, Genomics, Geospatial Information Systems, Health Sciences, Human Kinetics, Immunology, Laboratory Surveillance, Mass Spectroscopy, Mathematics and Statistics, Microscopy and Imaging, Modelling (population, risk, disease), Molecular Biology, Molecular Pathology, Mycobiology, Natural sciences (biology, microbiology), Nutrition, ‘Omics’ sciences, Parsitology, Political Science, Population Health, Prion Diseases, Proteomics, Psychology, Public Health, Public Health Technologies, Remote Sensing, Social Sciences, Sociology, Therapeutics, Vaccine Development, Virology
+Anti-Microbial Resistance, Bacteriology, Biochemistry, Bioforensics, Bioinformatics, Biosystematics/Taxonomy, Computational Biology, Data Sciences, Economics , Environmental Sciences, Epidemiology, Food Science, Genetics, Genomics, Geospatial Information Systems, Health Sciences, Human Kinetics, Immunology, Laboratory Surveillance, Mass Spectroscopy, Mathematics and Statistics, Microscopy and Imaging, Modelling (population, risk, disease), Molecular Biology, Molecular Pathobiology, Mycobiology, Natural sciences (biology, microbiology), Nutrition, ‘Omics’ sciences, Parasitology, Political Science, Population Health, Prion Diseases, Proteomics, Psychology, Public Health, Public Health Technologies, Remote Sensing, Social Sciences, Sociology, Therapeutics, Vaccine Development, Virology

 • Experience in planning and conducting research.

 • Experience in working with a team of researchers and support staff.

 Refers to recognized achievement in the form of authorship and editorship of published or unpublished reports, books, papers, peer-reviewed scientific journals, or other communications resulting from: